Click below to download one of the following PDF forms or documents:

 e.
 Land cover and use of area adjacent to the land disturbance.

 f.
 All hydraulic and hydrologic data, describing existing and proposed watershed conditions and HEC1, HEC2, WSP2, and TR20 and other electronic input files, if used, of existing and proposed conditions and a completed copy of the Hydraulic and Hydrologic Data Base Summary Form, SSCC 251 HDF 1.

-2. Four copies of the soil erosion and sediment control plan at the same scale* as the site plan submitted to the municipality or other land use approval agency to include the following (this information shall be detailed on the plat):
+2. Five copies of the soil erosion and sediment control plan at the same scale* as the site plan submitted to the municipality or other land use approval agency to include the following (this information shall be detailed on the plat):

 a.
 Proposed sequence of development including duration of each phase in the sequence. b.
 Site grading plan showing delineation of land areas to be disturbed including proposed cut and fill areas together with existing and proposed profiles of these areas.

 c.
 Contours at two* foot interval, showing present and proposed ground elevations.

 d.
 Locations of all streams and existing and proposed drains and culverts.

 e.
 Stability analysis of areas below all points of stormwater discharge which demonstrates a stable condition will exist, or there will be no degradation of the existing condition.